 When a wound reopens, it starts applying exhaustion again—you'll need to treat the wound to remove this.

-Any untreated wound fails automatically (as if you had rolled a 1), causing you to lose a hit die—so try to keep your wounds bandaged at all times.
+Untreated wounds: Any untreated wound you have fails this check automatically (as if you had rolled a 1), causing you to lose a hit die—so try to keep your wounds bandaged at all times.

 If you want a quick way to make falling to 0 hit points more significant, then use this Simple Wounds variant.

 When you fall to 0 hit points, gain a level of exhaustion.
-This exhaustion can be removed in the normal means (through rest/spells/etc).
+This exhaustion can be removed through the normal means (rest/spells/etc).

 Some monsters are especially deadly, destructive, and vicious—when they hit, they hit hard enough to break bones and sever limbs.
 Dragons, giants, ogres—if it's huge, its attacks are usually extremely violent.